menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grayland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grayland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Grayland are slightly better educated than the national average of 21.84% for all cities and towns, with 24.09% of adults in Grayland having a bachelor's degree or advanced degree.
+The education level of Grayland citizens is a little higher than the average for US cities and towns: 24.09% of adults in Grayland have at least a bachelor's degree.

 The per capita income in Grayland in 2022 was $34,349, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $137,396 for a family of four.
 However, Grayland contains both very wealthy and poor people as well.